-We thank the California Avocado Commission for funding this project and special guidance by Dr. Tim Spann.
-We thank the avocado growers for extending their kind cooperation and permission to survey their nursery and orchards, nursery and field managers for their kind assistance, and Alexander Tako, Daina Grinbergs, and Giorgio Gusella for their technical assistance.
-We also thank Brokaw nursery for donating a large number of trees for stress and fungicide inoculation studies.
+We thank the California Avocado Commission for funding this project and Dr. Tim Spann for special guidance.
+We thank the avocado growers for extending their kind cooperation and permission to survey their nurseries and orchards, nursery and field managers for their kind assistance, and Alexander Tako, Daina Grinbergs, and Giorgio Gusella for their technical assistance.